-When we got to the place, which I found out from Google Maps is called Wenzhou Street Daikon Pancake, there was already a long queue forming.
+When we got to the place, which I found out from Google Maps is called Wenzhou Street Daikon Pancake, and there was already a long queue forming.
 The total wait time was about 15-20 minutes, but it was definitely worth every second.
-Most in the queue were locals who would buy multiple pancakes to bring home for their family.
+Most people in the queue were locals who would buy multiple pancakes to bring home to their family.

 While we were waiting in the queue, Anne, the lady who helped us, told me about Daikon pancakes.
 I’ve never tried this so I decided to get two pancakes – one normal scallion pancake with eggs and one daikon pancake.